Worried Man Blues: Notable recordings and performances

+"Worried Man Blues" performed by George Jones is the first song on the album The Unbroken Circle: The Musical Heritage of the Carter Family released in 2004.

-Devo's song "It Takes A Worried Man", a.k.a.
+Devo's song "It Takes a Worried Man", a.k.a.
 "Worried Man Blues", was recorded and filmed with the band playing radioactive waste garbage men in the 1982 film Human Highway.

 Half Man Half Biscuit included a version on their 2001 EP Editor's Recommendation.
 It also appears on their 2016 compilation album ...And some fell on stony ground.

 It features on Paolo Nutini's 2009 album Sunny Side Up.

 References by other artists

 Numerous blues artists (including Big Bill Broonzy, Sam Collins, Blind Boy Fuller, Tampa Red, Sonny Terry, and Big Joe Williams) have recorded songs with titles similar to "Worried Man Blues", but with entirely different lyrics and melody.
 Shortly after the Carter Family recording, the duo Steve Ledford and Daniel Nicholson accompanied by the Carolina Ramblers String Band recorded a "Worried Man Blues" in New York in 1932, possibly more similar to the Carters' song than the other blues records, but discography listings do not include the lyrics.

 The song is quoted by The Doctor in the 1978 Doctor Who story The Stones of Blood: "the professor is a worried man, and a worried man sings".

 In their 1995 song "Rollerkoaster", indie band Railroad Jerk references "Worried Man Blues" in the refrain, as Marcellus Hall sings "It takes a worried man to sing a worried song, and I'm not one of 'em!"

 In Beck's 1996 song "Hotwax", he sings "It takes a backwash man to sing a backwash song".

 The band Old 97's, in their 1997 song "Big Brown Eyes", include the line "It takes a worried man to sing a worried song".

 The Squirrel Nut Zippers' 2009 song "It Happens All the Time" contains the line "It takes a worried man to sing a worried song".

 In Joan North's 1967 children's book The Whirling Shapes, all the characters sing this song.